102 Steps | How to Be a Successful Real Estate Agent [Comprehensive Guide]

 A simple action step you can add to your marketing plan is monthly or quarterly small business interviews.
 Pick a business, send them a set of questions (keep it simple and short) so they can prepare, make sure sound and lighting is sufficient and go.
 You can even go live from your smartphone if lighting and sound suffices.

-Make them look amazing, draw interest for their business, include links and reviews in the blog post or video description and share the links so they will share as well.
+Make them look amazing, draw interest for their business, including links and reviews in the blog post or video description and share the links so they will share.

 70. Check in with your goals

 Often.
 Don’t let emotion cloud the evidence.
 Sometimes you get busy and it “feels good”.
 It’s important to check in with our numbers and make sure your evidence matches the emotion.
 If not, adjust.
 Remember, your 411 is weekly, monthly and annual.
 This tool helps you create a discipline for checking in with your goals.

 71. Check in with your budget and P & L

 At least once a month, it’s time to review your Profit and Loss Statement.
 If you have a bookkeeper, they should be delivering this for you.
 If not, you need to be creating one.
 List expenses in one column, and income in the other.
 Subtract expenses from Income and hopefully you are in the GREEN with profit and not in the RED which is loss.
 How profitable you are is as simple as how much you spend compared to how much you make.
 Your Budget should be your guide and model for expenses.
 Your economic model is what you built previously to project your income.
 If your budget is too high, or income is too low, you’ll quickly find yourself with low profitability or losing money altogether.
 Adjust quickly and visit your money often.

 Many brokerages track this for you.
 You may have to ask where to find the reports.
 Some of the numbers you should know for public information and/or for your own knowledge year to date and year prior are:

 Average or Median Closed Price of homes you sell: Example $297,000.